Tibetan Studies in India Program

 As part of an ongoing academic exchange program with the Tibetan universities in exile in India, each year the Five Colleges send 15 students to spend interterm studying Buddhist philosophy, Tibetan history and culture, and Tibetan textual analysis in an intensive program taught by the faculty of the Central University of Tibetan Studies in Sarnath, India.
 This research and teaching university was established and is jointly administered by the Tibetan Government in exile and the Ministry of Education of India.
 Students live in a guesthouse or hostel on the campus of the Central University of Tibetan Studies.

 Yes.
-We do plan to go to India this January!
+We do plan to go to India in January 2024!

 The Location in Sarnath, India